Aristidis13/dogs/README.md

 ## DogLover
-A React application for dog lovers which was built upon https://dog.ceo/dog-api/ and will have 3 views.
+A React application for dog lovers which was built upon https://dog.ceo/dog-api/

 The application includes a header and a few pages that were built as a SPA with React Route